guxtaavo/guxtaavo/README.md

 <p>
   Hi 👋, I'm Gustavo!

   - 🌱 I’m currently studying Electrical Engineering at the UFES.

+  - I'm also working on Labtel - UFES.

   - 🔭 I'm very interested in technology and I'm a fan of Rio Branco Atlético Clube 🏴🏳️.
 </p>